-- Meaningful support for LEP patients/surrogate decision-makers include access to information, signage, appointments, financial services, and ancillary services. - Chinese Hospital provides these services through the most effective utilization of bilingual hospital personnel and access to interpreter services. - Chinese Hospital prioritizes the most careful attention to effective communication in the provision of medical, nursing and ancillary services, where patient safety, medical error, and ability to understand treatment options are affected.
-The following types of encounters and procedures which are performed by providers who do not speak the primary language spoken by the patient/surrogate decision-maker, and which require the use of healthcare interpreter services, include, but are not limited to: - Providing clinic and emergency medical services; - Obtaining medical histories; - Explaining any diagnosis and plan for medical treatment; - Discussing any mental health issues or concerns; - Explaining any change in regimen or condition; - Explaining any medical procedures, tests or surgical interventions; - Explaining patient rights and responsibilities; - Explaining the use of restraints; - Obtaining informed consent; - Providing medication instructions and explanation of potential side effects; - Explaining discharge plans; - Discussing issues at patient and family care conferences and/or health education sessions; - Discussing Advanced Directives; - Discussing end of life decisions; and, - Obtaining financial and insurance information. - The policy of Chinese Hospital is to provide all patients and surrogate decision-makers requiring language assistance with medical care or healthcare services in their primary language spoken.
-Qualified providers of healthcare interpreting at Chinese Hospital include: - Chinese Hospital's bilingual providers whose bilingual qualifications will be documented by Chinese Hospital Human Resources department; - Chinese Hospital healthcare interpreters who meet the hospital's qualifications for the provision of healthcare interpreting; - Contracted interpreter services that have met the qualifications of healthcare interpreting determined by Chinese Hospital. - If interpreters are not available at Chinese Hospital, an interpreter service will be utilized. - Access codes for the direct contact of contracted interpreter services are with the Nursing Supervisor and with the Director of Human Resources. - When an interpreter, hearing or visual assistive device is needed, the hospital staff will call the Nursing Supervisor/Human Resources.
-He/she will provide assistance in locating an interpreter, accessing the language service line, or obtaining hearing or visual assistive devices. - ∘ The TDD device is located in the Nursing Supervisors' office on the third floor. - o If an interpreter for sign language is needed, Bay Area Communication

-Access (BACA) will be called at (415) 356-0405 for the on-call availability of personnel trained in sign language.
+- 3. Chinese Hospital prioritizes the most careful attention to effective communication in the provision of medical, nursing and ancillary services, where patient safety, medical error, and ability to understand treatment options are affected.
+The following types of encounters and procedures which are performed by providers who do not speak the primary language spoken by the patient/surrogate decision-maker, and which require the use of healthcare interpreter services, include, but are not limited to: - · Providing clinic and emergency medical services; - · Obtaining medical histories; - Explaining any diagnosis and plan for medical treatment; - · Discussing any mental health issues or concerns; - Explaining any change in regimen or condition; - Explaining any medical procedures, tests or surgical interventions; - Explaining patient rights and responsibilities; - · Explaining the use of restraints; - Obtaining informed consent; - · Providing medication instructions and explanation of potential side effects; - Explaining discharge plans; - Discussing issues at patient and family care conferences and/or health education sessions; - Discussing Advanced Directives; - Discussing end of life decisions; and, - Obtaining financial and insurance information. - 4.
+The policy of Chinese Hospital is to provide all patients and surrogate decision-makers requiring language assistance with medical care or healthcare services in their primary language spoken.
+Qualified providers of healthcare interpreting at Chinese Hospital include: - a.
+Chinese Hospital's bilingual providers whose bilingual qualifications will be documented by Chinese Hospital Human Resources department; - b.
+Chinese Hospital healthcare interpreters who meet the hospital's qualifications for the provision of healthcare interpreting; - c.
+Contracted interpreter services that have met the qualifications of healthcare interpreting determined by Chinese Hospital. - 5.
+If interpreters are not available at Chinese Hospital, an interpreter service will be utilized. - Access codes for the direct contact of contracted interpreter services are with the Nursing Supervisor and with the Director of Human Resources. - 6.
+When an interpreter, hearing or visual assistive device is needed, the hospital staff will call the Nursing Supervisor/Human Resources.
+He/she will provide assistance in locating an interpreter, accessing the language service line, or obtaining hearing or visual assistive devices. - The TDD device is located in the Nursing Supervisors' office on the third floor. - If an interpreter for sign language is needed, Bay Area Communication Access (BACA) will be called at (415) 356-0405 for the on-call availability of personnel trained in sign language.

-- LEP patients/surrogate decision-makers shall be advised of their right to have interpreter services provided within a reasonable time, at no charge. - If patients/patient representatives insist upon the use of a friend or family member to provide them with interpreting service, Chinese Hospital personnel shall additionally retain a healthcare interpreter to participate in the exchange to ensure that it represents an accurate portrayal of the information to hospital staff and patients. - Acceptable modes or methods for the provision of interpreter services include, but are not limited to the following: - ∘ In-person interpreting - Telephone-based interpreting - Necessary emergency care will not be withheld pending the arrival of interpreter services. - Chinese Hospital shall translate and make available all Vital Documents in Threshold Languages (Frequently Encountered Languages).
+- 7. LEP patients/surrogate decision-makers shall be advised of their right to have interpreter services provided within a reasonable time, at no charge. - If patients/patient representatives insist upon the use of a friend or family member to provide them with interpreting service, Chinese Hospital personnel shall additionally retain a healthcare interpreter to participate in the exchange to ensure that it represents an accurate portrayal of the information to hospital staff and patients. - 8.
+Acceptable modes or methods for the provision of interpreter services include, but are not limited to the following: - a.
+In-person interpreting - b.
+Telephone-based interpreting - 9.
+Necessary emergency care will not be withheld pending the arrival of interpreter services. - 10.
+Chinese Hospital shall translate and make available all Vital Documents in Threshold Languages (Frequently Encountered Languages).
 The translation of other hospital written materials in other languages shall be at the discretion of the issuing staff. - Vital Documents that are not produced in a written translation shall be verbally translated to the patient or surrogate decision-maker. - The provision of oral translation of all Vital Documents to patients shall be documented and documentation shall become a part of the medical record.